Introduction

 Dobson, Kent.
 NIV First-Century Study Bible: Explore Scripture in Its Jewish and Early Christian Context.
 Grand Rapids: Zondervan, 2014.

 Horsley, Richard A., ed.
-A People's History of Christianity, Vol. 1: Christian Origins.
+Christian Origins.
+Vol. 1 of A People's History of Christianity.
 Edited by Denis R. Janz.
 Minneapolis: Fortress, 2005.

 Juster, Daniel C. Passion for Israel: A Short History of the Evangelical Church's Commitment to the Jewish People and Israel.
 Clarksville, MD: Messianic Jewish Publications, 2012.